 Project Portfolio Management

-The tasks of organizing a portfolio of projects include the creation of a portfolio of projects that would satisfy the following criteria:
+The tasks of organizing a portfolio include the creation of a set of projects that would satisfy the following criteria:

 - Compliance with the organization’s strategy and focus on achieving its strategic goals;